CIS565-Fall-2022/Project4-CUDA-Denoiser/README.md

 #### Geometry Buffers: Position, Normal, and Time To Intersect

-For debugging purposes, we can also
+For debugging purposes, we also have to implement a GBuffer which contains information about each pixel that we will use to calculate edge-avoidance later on.
+For the purposes of this project, I created a GBuffer struct that stores glm::vec3 for position and normal, and a float representing the time it took for the intersection to happen on that pixel.

 | Position | Normal | Time to Intersect
 | ----------- | ----------- | ----------- |